 if tunnel is done in several phases

-So it is fair to examine the idea to build all the component requiring a TBM in a single phase, and defer later investments at an ulterior date.
+So it is fair to examine the idea to build all the component potentially requiring a TBM in a single phase, and defer later investments at an ulterior date.

 The advantage of it, is that it allows a good phasing of the line in the vicinity of Arbutus.

-It is also possible that in the case of the Broadway line, especially East of Arbutus, an single large bored tunnel accommodating stacked tracks north of Broadway could make sense, since, taking account of the topography, it could allow a better access to platform in both directions:
+It is also possible that in the case of the Broadway line, especially East of Arbutus, an single large bored tunnel accommodating stacked tracks north of Broadway could make sense, since, taking account of the topography, it could allow a better access to platforms in both directions:

 It is worth repeating that there are host of options, and none should be despised on pure political ground, and the one selected should be on the ground of best value for the $.